Champraise/100-Days-Of-Open-Source/README.md

 ## Goals 🎯

+**Target:**
-**Target:** Enhance documentation skills by 30% within the next 100 days.
+Enhance documentation skills by 30% within the next 100 days.

 **Approach:**

 **Active Open-Source Participation:**
 Immerse myself in open-source projects by actively contributing meaningful work.
-This hands-on experience will provide invaluable learning opportunities from the established community.
+This hands-on experience will provide invaluable learning opportunities for the established community.

 **Gradual Progression:**
 Begin with smaller, manageable tasks to build a solid foundation.
 As confidence and expertise grow, gradually take on more complex challenges to push my documentation skills to new heights.